ndepaz/CustomCollect/README.md

 ## Usage:

-Assume you have some classes something like this.
+Lets say we have some classes like these.

 ```sh
 class User extends Model{
     public $email;